muhammadabdelgawad/Talabat-Delivery-APIs/README.md

 # Talabat Delivery APIs

-## Description
+## Project Description

-This repository contains the backend APIs for the Talabat Delivery application.
-It provides endpoints for managing products, brands, categories, and handling common errors.
-The APIs are built using ASP.NET Core and follow a layered architecture with Domain, Application, and Infrastructure layers.
+This repository contains the source code for a set of APIs designed to manage various aspects of a Talabat-like delivery platform.
+It includes functionalities for handling product catalogs, customer baskets, and error management.

 ## Features and Functionality

 *   **Product Management:**
     *   Retrieve a paginated list of products with filtering, sorting, and searching capabilities.
+Uses `ProductSpecParams` for specifying parameters.
+Implemented in `Talabat.APIs.Controllers/Controllers/Products/ProductsController.cs`.
-    *   Retrieve a specific product by its ID.
+    *   Fetch a specific product by its ID.
-    *   Retrieve a list of product brands.
-    *   Retrieve a list of product categories.
+    *   Get a list of product brands and categories.
+*   **Basket Management:**
+    *   Retrieve, update, and delete customer baskets.
+Uses `BasketDto` for data transfer.
+Implemented in `Talabat.APIs.Controllers/Basket/BasketController.cs`.
 *   **Error Handling:**
-    *   Global exception handling middleware to catch and log unhandled exceptions.
+    *   Comprehensive error handling using custom exception middleware (`Talabat.APIs/Middlewares/ExceptionHandlerMiddleware.cs`) and API response structures (`Talabat.APIs.Controllers/Errors/ApiResponse.cs`).
-    *   Custom error responses for common HTTP status codes (400, 401, 404, 500).
+    *   Specific error routes for common HTTP status codes (400, 401, 404, 500).
-    *   Endpoint for simulating common errors (e.g., Not Found, Server Error, Bad Request).
-*   **API Versioning:** (Implicit through controller routing - "api/[controller]")
-*   **Database Initialization and Seeding:** Ensures the database is created and seeded with initial data.
+*   **Buggy Controller:**  A dedicated controller (`Talabat.APIs.Controllers/Controllers/Buggy/BuggyController.cs`) to simulate and test various error scenarios (Not Found, Server Error, Bad Request, Unauthorized, Forbidden).
+*   **Model Validation:** API behaviour configured to suppress model state invalid filter by default, which will generate error messages as per `ApiValidationErrorResponse` model.

 ## Technology Stack

-*   **ASP.NET Core:** Web framework for building the APIs.
+*   **.NET:**  ASP.NET Core Web API
-*   **Entity Framework Core:** ORM for interacting with the database.
+*   **Entity Framework Core:**  ORM for database interactions
-*   **SQL Server:** Database used for storing application data.
+*   **SQL Server:**  Relational database
+*   **Redis:**  In-memory data store for basket management
-*   **AutoMapper:** Object-relational mapper to map domain entities to DTOs.
+*   **AutoMapper:**  Object-object mapper
-*   **.NET 8:** The .NET version that this project is based on.
+*   **StackExchange.Redis:** Redis client for .NET
+*   **Swashbuckle/Swagger:** API documentation and testing

 ## Prerequisites

+Before you can run this project, ensure you have the following installed:

-*   .NET 8 SDK or later.
+*   **.NET SDK:** .NET 9.0 or higher.
-*   SQL Server instance.
+*   **SQL Server:**  A running instance of SQL Server.
+*   **Redis Server:** A running instance of Redis server.
-*   An IDE or text editor (e.g., Visual Studio, VS Code).
+*   **IDE:**  Visual Studio or Visual Studio Code (recommended)

 ## Installation Instructions